|One of the most important things in regard to treating IBD is changing your cat’s diet. Dry food isn't good for their

 can do it without any fuss, that's nothing short of a miracle with cats.
 But it can be done and must be done slowly

 and methodically.
-But make no mistake...IBD is just as serious as celiac disease and MUST be treated.
-Do not
+But make no mistake...IBD is just a serious condition and MUST be treated.
+Do not ignore the

-ignore the signs.
-If you ignore the problem and let your cat continue to have these issues, you'll have a much
+signs.
+If you ignore the problem and let your cat continue to have these issues, you'll have a much tougher time

-tougher time giving it the help it needs to heal.
-If you notice weight loss, vomiting, nausea, lethargy, any one f
+giving it the help it needs to heal.
+If you notice weight loss, vomiting, nausea, lethargy, any one of those

 Just like a person with IBD, colitis, diverticulitis, etc., cats need to stop eating an entire can in one meal.
 Your cat